 So no mention of eggs.

-central heating, to make it warm for Omsk.
+The snow outside came down, now with a sudden thickness, the colour of eggs.
+I turn up the central heating, to make it warm for Omsk.
 I find myself incubating her.
 I find myself wanting her to become what ever it is she is; and yet, I have a grain of doubt.

 Sometimes I find myself running – just running , across the landscape like I am fleeing and I don’t know what from; tripping over flailing knees and tipping head first in to the speed I have created and just when I feel exhausted and can run no more; I turn up the speed as if delving into some deep well of black water; wrenching it up, splattering and coughing against the sides of the brick work, nothing but a circle of light ahead.
 When I run I forget myself.